dan-harris/presentation-design-system/src/NOTES.md

 **Intro**

 - my name is dan and I struggle with everything.
+- actually a Frontend Engineer at HappyCo working on the platform team.
 - somehow HappyCo let me at their Design System.

 **Journey to the System**

 - Come with us now on a Journey through time and space.

-- brief overview of what we're talking about
+- _brief overview of what we're talking about_
 - some of the story of how our current system came about
 - approaches found useful
 - some quick reflections

 ### DESIGN SYSTEM, WAT?

+**Design System**

 - just to clear it up - Design System?
 What?
 (Apart from it needing a differnt name)